 In the unlikely occasion that the slideout trim has inadequate clearances, try leveling or repositioning the coach and rechecking the clearances before extending the slideout.

-- 5. Verify that the path of the slideout is unobstructed and free from any surrounding objects, both inside and outside of the coach. - 6.
-Once the appropriate conditions are met, follow the operating instructions posted in your coach to extend the slideouts. - 7.
-Dump the air suspension (if equipped).
+- 7. Dump the air suspension (if equipped).
 This step is included in the auto-leveling process for most coaches. - 8.
 Deploy the leveling jacks.

 Retracting The Jacks and Slideouts